 Should the coronavirus continue to spread, our business operations could be delayed or interrupted.
-For instance, our clinical trials may be affected by the pandemic.
+For instance, our preclinical research and clinical trials have been affected in the past by the pandemic, and they may be affected again in the future should the pandemic return to previous levels of severity.
 Site initiation, participant recruitment and enrollment, participant dosing, distribution of clinical trial materials, study monitoring and data analysis may be paused or delayed due to changes in hospital or university policies, federal, state or local regulations, prioritization of hospital resources toward pandemic efforts, or other reasons related to the pandemic.
 If the coronavirus continues to spread, some participants and clinical investigators may not be able to comply with clinical trial protocols.
 For example, quarantines or other travel limitations (whether voluntary or required) may impede participant movement, affect sponsor access to study sites, or interrupt healthcare services, and we may be unable to conduct our clinical trials.
 Infections and deaths related to the pandemic may disrupt the United States' and other countries' healthcare and healthcare regulatory systems.
 Such disruptions could divert healthcare resources away from, or materially delay FDA or other regulatory review and/or approval with respect to, our clinical trials.
 It is unknown how long these disruptions could continue, were they to occur.
 Any elongation or de-prioritization of our clinical trials or delay in regulatory review resulting from such disruptions could materially affect the development and study of our product candidates.

 We currently rely on third parties, such as contract laboratories, CROs, medical institutions and clinical investigators to conduct these studies and clinical trials.
 If these third parties themselves are adversely impacted by restrictions resulting from the coronavirus outbreak, we will likely experience delays and/or realize additional costs.
 We also rely on third parties for the manufacture of our product candidates for preclinical and clinical testing.
-Disruptions to the global supply chain could impact our or our third-party manufacturers' ability to obtain raw materials or other products necessary to manufacture and distribute our product candidates.
-As a result, our efforts to obtain regulatory approvals for, and to commercialize, our product candidates may be delayed or disrupted.
+Disruptions to the global supply chain have impacted our and our third-party manufacturers' ability to obtain raw materials or other products necessary to manufacture and distribute our product candidates.
+As a result, our efforts to develop our products have been delayed, and recurrence of such disruptions could delay or disrupt our ability to obtain regulatory approvals for, and to commercialize, our product candidates.
+Finally, we have incurred considerable expense to warehouse sufficient supplies in anticipation of future unexpected supply chain disruptions, and we may need to increase these expenses as we increase our cell processing.